-- Do you feel that the nutritional value of your meal is more important to you than the pleasure of tasting it??
+- Do you feel that the nutritional value of your meal is more important to you than the pleasure of eating it??

 - Do you perceive that the quality of your life has deteriorated, while the quality of your food has improved?

-- Do you feel that your self-esteem is enhanced by your desire to eat healthy??
+- Do you feel your self-esteem is boosted by your desire to eat healthy??

-- Did you give up foods you loved in favor of healthy foods» ?
+- Have you given up foods you used to love in favor of healthy foods» ?

-- Does your diet interfere with your outings, pulling you away from family and friends?
+- Does your diet get in the way of your outings, alienating you from family and friends??

-- Do you feel guilty when you stray from your diet??
+- Do you feel guilty when you deviate from your diet??

-- Do you feel at peace with yourself and do you think you are in control of yourself when eating healthy??
+- Do you feel at peace with yourself and think you have good control over yourself when you eat healthy??

-If you answer yes to 2 or 3 of these questions, you should pay attention to have a more relaxed attitude about your diet.
+If you answered yes to 2 or 3 of these questions, you should pay attention to having a more relaxed attitude regarding your diet.

-When you answer yes to 4 or more of these questions, it shows that you are obsessed with the quality of your diet and that you may be suffering from orthorexia.
+When you answer yes to 4 or more of these questions, it shows that you are obsessed with the quality of your diet and that you may have orthorexia.
 In these cases, it would be better to consult a nutritionist in conjunction with a psychologist.
-These health professionals can help you adopt a more relaxed attitude towards food.
+These health professionals will know how to help you adopt a more relaxed attitude towards food.

-* This test was taken from the EXTENSO.ORG site
+*This test was extracted from the EXTENSO.ORG website

-Two great ways to relax from your diet, you can read the article:Intuitive Eating, what do you eat in winter?.
+A good way to relax about your diet, you can check out the article:Intuitive Eating, what to eat in winter?.
 This approach to food is completely different.

-To better define orthorexia, studies have looked at the similarities and differences between this new disorder and disorders recognized by DSM-V. This research has found associations between symptoms of orthorexia and those of eating disorders (ADD), such as anorexia and bulimia, as well as those of obsessive-compulsive disorder (OCD).
-Among the common symptoms, studies note anxiety, perfectionism, preoccupation with food, feelings of guilt in case of deviation, need for control, rigidity, feelings of superiority, self-centeredness, distortions. cognitive skills, as well as the restriction and avoidance of certain foods.
+In order to better define orthorexia, studies have looked at the similarities and differences between this new disorder and disorders recognized by the DSM-V. This research has observed associations between the symptoms of orthorexia and those of eating disorders (ED), such as anorexia and bulimia, as well as those of obsessive-compulsive disorders (OCD).
+Among the common symptoms, studies identify anxiety, perfectionism, preoccupation with food, feelings of guilt in the event of deviation, the need for control, rigidity, the feeling of superiority, egocentrism, distortions cognitive skills, as well as the restriction and avoidance of certain foods.

-These studies also find differences between orthorexia and ACT and OCD.
-On the one hand, orthorexia is about quality, and TCA is about quantity.
+These studies also observe differences between orthorexia and TCA and OCD.
+On the one hand, orthorexia aims for quality, and EDs for quantity.

-Otherwise, symptoms unique to orthorexia include the obsession with being healthy and the lack of desire to be slim or lose weight, which are present in anorexic symptomatology.
+Otherwise, among the symptoms unique to orthorexia are the obsession with being healthy and the absence of the desire to be thin or to lose weight, present in anorexic symptomatology.

-One of the challenges is therefore to determine if orthorexia is a true diagnosis, if it should be considered as a distinct eating disorder, a sub-category of an existing ACT or OCD, or simply as a disturbed eating behavior.
+One of the issues is therefore to determine whether orthorexia is a true diagnosis, whether it should be considered a separate eating disorder, a subcategory of an existing ED or OCD, or simply a disturbed eating behavior.

 Proposed diagnostic criteria

-Also with the aim of better understanding orthorexia, a review of the literature published in 2018 assessed the state of research in terms of diagnostic criteria used to assess orthorexia.
+Still with the aim of better understanding orthorexia, a literature review published in 2018 assessed the state of research in terms of diagnostic criteria used to assess orthorexia.
 Among the studies analyzed, three main diagnostic criteria are proposed:

-- An obsessive or pathological concern for healthy eating.
+- An obsessive or pathological preoccupation with healthy eating.

-- Emotional consequences, such as anxiety and distress, for failing to adhere to self-imposed nutritional rules.
+- Emotional consequences, such as anxiety and distress, of not adhering to self-imposed nutritional rules.

 - Psychosocial impacts in important spheres of life, as well as malnutrition and weight loss.

-Currently, there are no official recommendations for the management of orthorexia, as it is not a recognized condition.
-Therefore, more research is needed to develop a consensus definition, standard diagnostic criteria, as well as reliable and valid assessment tools.
-This will help to better understand this potential new pathology and possibly be able to prevent and treat it.
+Currently, there are no official recommendations for the management of orthorexia, since it is not a recognized pathology.
+Therefore, more research is needed to develop a consensus definition, standard diagnostic criteria, and reliable and valid assessment tools.
+This will make it possible to better understand this new potential pathology and possibly be able to prevent and treat it.

-On the other hand, the tendency is to consult a nutritionist, as well as a psychologist in behavioral therapy, could be very useful, if you feel after reading this article that you need help.
+On the other hand, the trend wants the consultation of a nutritionist, as well as a psychologist in behavioral therapy could be very useful, if you judge after reading this article, that you need help.

 - Cena, H., Barthels, F., Cuzzolaro, M., Bratman, S., Brytek-Matera, A., Dunn, T., Varga, M., Missbach, B., & Donini, L. M. (2019).
 Definition and diagnostic criteria for orthorexia nervosa: a narrative review of the literature.Eating and weight disorders: EWD,24(2), 209246. https://doi.org/10.1007/s40519-018-0606-y